Tommyhuy1705/Automatic-Lymphocyte-Cell-Counting-a-perspective-approach-from-image-segmentation-and-deep-learning/README.md

 ## **Contributions**

-- Designed and implemented the full pipeline for offline signature verification using a Triplet Siamese Network (tSSN).
+- Designed and implemented a pipeline for automated lymphocyte cell counting.
-- Integrated YOLOv10 for efficient signature region localization from scanned documents.
+- Integrated YOLO for detection-based counting.
-- Developed flexible Triplet Loss module supporting multiple distance metrics: Euclidean, Cosine, Manhattan, and Learnable.
-- Implemented a balanced batch sampler to improve triplet selection and training stability.
-- Conducted extensive experiments with margin tuning and distance metric variations.
-- Achieved 95.6439% accuracy on the CEDAR dataset using Euclidean distance with margin = 0.6.
-- Visualized performance through ROC curves, precision-recall metrics, and embedding space analysis.
+- Developed and trained U-Net for segmentation-based counting.
+- Applied a data augmentation pipeline (rotation, flipping, shifting, scaling, brightness, noise).
+- Evaluated models with MSE, MAE, MAPE, and R² for robust benchmarking.
+- Highlighted strengths and limitations of detection vs segmentation approaches.
-- Structured the project for reproducibility and scalability, using modular PyTorch components and well-documented notebooks.
+- Structured the project with modular code, reproducible notebooks, and clear dataset usage.
-- Prepared supporting materials including dataset configuration, training logs, and evaluation tools.

 ---

 ## **Future Work**
-- Cross-dataset evaluation on GPDS, BHSig260 for generalizability.
+- Expand dataset size and diversity for better model generalization.
+- Explore hybrid detection + segmentation models for improved accuracy.
-- Integrate lighter backbones (e.g., MobileNet) for real-time performance.
+- Test lightweight architectures (e.g., MobileNet-based U-Net) for faster inference.
-- Incorporate attention mechanisms for enhanced local feature focus.
+- Incorporate uncertainty estimation for more reliable cell counting.
-- Explore adaptive or learnable margin strategies.
-- Apply to multilingual and multicultural signature styles.
-- Introduce explainable AI components for visualizing decision-making process.
+- Benchmark against additional metrics such as F1-score for detection.
+- Investigate transfer learning from large-scale biomedical segmentation datasets.

 ---